iRemotech

 DIY is not irrational.
 It is just usually under-scoped.

-Managed remote infrastructure usually makes more sense when:
+Managed remote infrastructure usually enters the comparison when:

 • the team is distributed,